Students qualify for the Honor Roll with a semester grade point average of 3.70 or higher.

 ACADEMIC AWARDS: Academic certificates are awarded in May to all students who earn 3.70 on their cumulative grade point average.
 Scholastic letters are awarded to sophomores, juniors, and seniors who earn a cumulative G.P.A. of 3.70.
 In successive years, letter recipients earn pins.
 Medals are awarded in each department, as selected by the faculty, based on departmental criteria.

-Beginning with the graduating class of 2015, students will be recognized based upon their cumulative weighted grade point average.
+Students will be recognized based upon their cumulative weighted grade point average.
 The grade point average will be calculated on coursework completed only at St. Dominic High School.
 Honors will be awarded as follows:

 Cumulative Grade Point Average Honors

 3.70 – 3.99 Cum Laude